Albania national under-20 football team

-The Albania national under-20 football team, also known as Albania U20(s), is the national under-20 football team of Albania and is controlled by the Football Association of Albania.
+The Albania national under-20 football team is the national under-20 football team of Albania and is controlled by the Football Association of Albania.

 The under-20 squad is often cited as a feeder squad to the under-21 squad.
 Most of the player picked for this team are U-21 internationals already.

 Because there is no under-20 competition at UEFA level, Albania's under-20 side has generally only competed when it has qualified for the FIFA U-20 World Cup, which is held every 2 years.
 Qualification for this competition is achieved in view of performance at the preceding summer's UEFA European Under-19 Football Championship.

 Albania have never played a game with the U-20 squad and the team was only formed after an invitation to play in 2009 Mediterranean Games in Pescara, Italy.
 Then Albania under-20 participated in the next tournament 2013 Mediterranean Games in Mersin, Turkey.

 In 2017 the Albanian Football Association decided to "reborn" the under-20 side by assigning a Friendly match against Georgia under-20 side on 14 November 2017 at David Petriashvili Stadium in Tbilisi, Georgia.